-Stanford's energy transformation puts it at the forefront of universities on the path to carbon neutrality, leaving a minimal percentage of Scope 1 and 2 emissions to eliminate.
-After conducting deep analysis to understand and strategize solutions for eliminating these remaining emissions sources, in the year ahead the university will undertake specific programs to decarbonize.
-One such program will assist departments with replacing natural gas equipment in buildings with more sustainable electric alternatives.
+Stanford's energy transformation puts it at the forefront of universities on the path to carbon neutrality.
+After conducting deep analysis to understand and strategize solutions for eliminating these remaining emissions sources, the university will undertake specific programs in the years ahead to decarbonize.
+One such program will assist departments with replacing natural gas equipment with more sustainable electric alternatives in buildings.